Pwnable.kr - bof

 Bummer, nothing happened…

-Well, taking a closer look at the C source code we quickly realize this is an expected behavior; indeed the system("/bin/sh");
+Well, taking a closer look at the C source code, we realize this is expected behavior.
+The system("/bin/sh");

 The trick here is to use cat